sc-ventures/cloudbreak-documentation/docs/delete.md

 ### Delete Cloudbreak Controller

-To delete Cloudbreak Controller, delete the whole related resource group:
+To delete Cloudbreak Controller, delete the whole related resource group.

+**Steps**

 1. From the Microsoft Azure Portal dashboard, select <img src="../images/resource-icon.png" width="150" title="Icon">.
 2. Find the resource group that you want to delete, click on **...** and select **Delete**: